Signalling fault sparks major rail disruption

 Thameslink, Southern and Gatwick Express are affected by the problem.

-Rail commuters faced major disruption on Monday morning due to a widespread signalling failure.
+Rail commuters suffered major disruption on Monday morning due to a widespread signalling failure.

 Thameslink, Southern and Gatwick Express, which operate in south-east England, said shortly before 4am that “no trains will be running until further notice”.